-Credit card interest is what you get charged when you don’t pay off your full balance by the due date each month.
-When you carry, or revolve, a credit card balance from month to month, interest is charged on a daily basis, and it affects both your existing balance and any new purchases that post to your account.
+Credit card interest is charged on a daily basis when you carry a balance from month to month, and it affects both your existing balance and any new purchases that post to your account.
 The interest you’re charged one day also becomes part of the balance accruing interest the next.
 In other words, credit card interest compounds daily.
 That, combined with the fact that credit cards are known for having high rates, is why credit card debt is so expensive.

-Every credit card – save for charge cards – has an annual percentage rate (APR).
-Technically, a credit card’s APR isn’t the same thing as its interest rate.
-But the two are closely related.
 To calculate a credit card’s interest rate, just divide the APR by 365 (days in a year).
-This will tell you how much interest you’ll be charged every day when you carry a balance from month to month.
+Multiplying this rate by your average daily balance over the course of a billing period will tell you how much interest you’ll be charged every day when you carry a balance from month to month.

 For example, if your APR is 15%, you’ll be charged interest on your outstanding balance at a daily rate of 0.041%.
 Your outstanding balance includes any unpaid interest that was previously assessed.
 In other words, a credit card’s interest rate applies not only to your principal balance, but also to the interest you were assessed yesterday, the day before that, etc.